Adelaide Hall: European career, 1935–1938

 Hall arrived in Paris, France in the fall of 1935 and remained living there until 1938.
-Her husband Bert opened a nightclub for her in Paris, situated at 73 rue Pigalle in Montmartre, called La Grosse Pomme where she frequently entertained.
+Her husband Bert opened a nightclub for her in Paris, situated at 73 rue Pigalle in Montmartre, called La Grosse Pomme (French for "The Big Apple", the name of his original New York club) where she frequently entertained.
 "It (the club) held about two hundred people.
 I made this dramatic entrance coming down a spiral staircase from the attic.
 Nobody knew that all the boxes of wine and tinned food were stored up there with me.
 I came down the stairs in the most gorgeous costumes you'll ever see, floating in feathers and plumes," recalled Hall during an interview.

 The Quintette du Hot Club de France were one of the house bands Hall's husband Bert hired at the club.
 At the beginning of 1936, Hall starred in the Black and White Revue.
 The show of 50 performers opened in Paris, France and in February the production travelled to Switzerland for a tour.
 The revue was produced by Ralph Clayton, staged by Arthur Bradley and choreographed by ballet master Albert Gaubier who had danced under the direction of Serge Diaghilev in the Russian company Ballets Russes.
 The orchestra that travelled with the production was under the direction of Henry Crowder.
 During the August 1936 Summer Olympics held in Berlin, Germany, Hall appeared at Berlin's Rex Theatre singing jazz.
 Her performance is notable for her contravening Adolf Hitler's ban on jazz music being played.

 In 1937, Hall choreographed her own take on the famous French dance the Can-can; she called it the Canned Apple and would perform it at her Montmartre nightclub La Grosse Pomme.
 Hall is also credited with introducing the Truckin' dance craze to the Parisians.
 During her residence in Europe, Hall sang with several orchestras, including those of Willie Lewis and Ray Ventura; in 1937 (while on a trip to Copenhagen), she recorded four songs with Kai Ewans and his Orchestra for the Tono record label.
 On 13 May 1938, BBC Radio broadcast Over to Paris, an hour-long programme direct from a Paris studio that highlighted a variety of famous Parisian artists of radio, cabaret and the music hall.
 The show included performances from Hall and Mistinguett, who were accompanied by two orchestras.